-Our Annual Report to stockholders on Form 10-K for the fiscal year ended September 30, 2021 is included with these proxy materials.
-A copy of our Annual Report, including the financial statements and the financial statement schedules included therein, is also available without charge by visiting our website, www.liquidityservices.com, or upon written request to us at Liquidity Services, Inc., 6931 Arlington Road, Suite 200, Bethesda, MD 20814, Attn: Corporate Secretary.
+Our Annual Report for the fiscal year ended September 30, 2023 is included with these proxy materials.
+A copy of our Annual Report, including the financial statements and the financial statement schedules included therein, is also available without charge online at https://investors.liquidityservices.com/financial-information/annual-reports, or upon written request to us at Liquidity Services, Inc., 6931 Arlington Road, Suite 460, Bethesda, MD 20814, Attn: Corporate Secretary.
 The Company's copying costs will be charged if copies of exhibits to the Annual Report are requested.